promptdojo_

 Where AI specifically breaks this for you

-The single most common pattern Cursor writes is the accumulator loop:
+The single most common pattern AI tools write is the accumulator loop:

 total = 0